A cautious use of auxiliary outcomes for decision-making in randomized clinical trials: Auxiliary outcomes can improve decisions

-However, the use of auxiliary outcomes does not always improve the expected utility of the clinical trial when we compare the optimal decision functions $\varphi_{Y,S}\in \varPhi_{\alpha,h}$ and $\varphi_{Y}\in \varPhi'_{\alpha,h}$.
-For example, consider the utility function (\ref{Exa:Ut:1}) without the cost associated with false positive results ($\lambda=0$) when $H_0$ holds but $a=1$.
-After changing the utility function, the solution of the constrained optimization \eqref{eq:maximization}, coincides with the $\alpha$-level test that maximizes the Bayesian expected power (BEP), that is The solution of \eqref{eq:max_1} could be a randomized test.
-In this case, the decision function $\varphi$ maps the data into the interval $[0,1]$~\citep{lehmann:2006}.
-Randomized tests are rarely used in practice, but they can be helpful to understand some relationships between $\varphi_{Y,S}$ and $\varphi_Y$.
+the use of auxiliary outcomes does not lead to an increase in the expected utility compared to the optimal decision functions based only on primary outcomes (Proposition~\ref{th:no_free_lunch}).
+Note that the solution of \eqref{eq:max_1} could be a randomized test.
+In this case, the decision function $\varphi$ would map the data into the interval $[0,1]$~\citep{lehmann:2006}.
+Randomized tests are rarely used in practice, but they can be helpful to compare $\varphi_{Y,S}$ and $\varphi_Y$.
 In Proposition~\ref{th:no_free_lunch} below, we consider randomized tests, and again $K=M=1$.
 The proposition considers two sets of random variables ($S$ and $Y$).
-The whole class of possible $(S,Y)$ distributions is indexed by $\Theta$, and the null hypothesis $H_0$ is an arbitrary subclass of $Y$ distributions, i.e. a subset of $\Theta$.
-For simplicity we consider a single-arm study.
-The proposition states that there exists at least one $\alpha$-level test $\varphi\in \varPhi_{\alpha,h}$ that maximizes the BEP, expression \eqref{eq:max_1}, without leveraging auxiliary information $S$ (i.e., $\varphi \in \varPhi'_{\alpha,h}$).
+The class of possible $(S,Y)$ distributions is indexed by $\Theta$, and the null hypothesis $H_0$ is a subset of $Y$ marginal distributions, i.e., a subset of $\Theta$.
+For simplicity, we consider a single-arm study. \begin{prop} The set $\argmax_{\varphi \in \varPhi_{\alpha,h} } \mathbb E^\pi[ \varphi(\Data) ]$ contains at least one decision function in $\varPhi'_{\alpha,h}$ \end{prop} The proposition states that there exists at least one $\alpha$-level test $\varphi\in \varPhi_{\alpha,h}$ that maximizes the BEP, expression \eqref{eq:max_1}, without leveraging auxiliary information $S$ (i.e., $\varphi \in \varPhi'_{\alpha,h}$).
+The proof is provided in the Supplementary Materials.
+Proposition~\ref{th:no_free_lunch} indicates that for some combinations of prior model $\pi$, regulatory constraints $h(a,\btheta)$, and utility function $u$, the auxiliary data can not improve the expected utility.
+But for other combinations of $\pi$, constraints $h(a,\btheta)$, and utility criteria $u$, the improvements are substantial.
+In particular, in \secname{s}~\ref{sec:weighted_bonferroni} and~\ref{sec:sequential}, we will provide realistic examples in which including auxiliary data increases expected utility and results in substantial improvements in relevant operating characteristics.